Start 14-day free trial

 Examples of open banking

-Here are a couple ways this technology can make your life easier…
+Here are a couple of ways this technology can make your life easier…

 Payment Initiation Services (PIS): Make A2A payments directly from your bank account to another without using a debit or credit card.
 Transactions are quicker, cheaper to process and more secure.
 We know a thing or two about this!

-Account Information Services (AIS): AIS providers like Money Dashboard allow you to view all your bank accounts and financial data in one place.
+Account Information Services (AIS): AIS providers such as Money Dashboard allow you to view all your bank accounts and financial data in one place.

 Third-Party Providers (TPPs): Companies like Yapily act as intermediaries between banks and fintech apps.
 They use APIs to securely access your financial data, enabling budgeting apps, investment platforms, and lending companies to offer tailored financial solutions.